hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 #### Command prompt

-Once you have opened the shell, you should see the command prompt `$`.
-It will have some characters before it, something like `[MacBook-Pro-5:~]`, this is telling you what the name of the computer you are working on is.
+Once you have opened the shell, you should see the command prompt ending with `$`.
+It will have some characters before the `$`, something like `[MacBook-Pro-5:~]`, this is telling you what the name of the computer you are working on is.

 ```bash
 [MacBook-Pro-5:~]$